mmarzolla/parallel-etudes/translator/README.md

 First of all you will need to install the required libraries used within the script.
-By using the following command pip will automatically install every library that is withing the `requirements.txt` file.
+By using the following command pip will automatically install every library that is withing the `requirements.txt` file:

 ```bash
 pip install -r requirements.txt
 ```

-To run the traslator script.
+To run the traslator script:

 ```bash
 python translator.py